 By Ken Sweeney

-Ken is the acting CFO for K&K Recycling Services, a Pickering, Ontario-based ferrous and non-ferrous scrap metal processing, brokering and recycling company operating in Canada and the United States.
-He is also a founding partner of Growth Equity Partners whose focus has been to support small to medium-sized private and publicly listed companies execute transformational business initiatives since 2001.
+Ken is currently the acting CFO for K&K Recycling Services, a Pickering, Ontario-based ferrous and non-ferrous scrap metal processing, brokering and recycling company operating in Canada and the United States.
+He is also a founding partner of Growth Equity Partners whose focus has been to support small to medium sized private and publicly listed companies execute transformational business initiatives since 2001.
 Visit www.growthequitypartners.com